powerjg/learning_gem5/part2/memoryobject.rst

 ------------------------------------------

 In this chapter, we will create a simple memory object that sits between the CPU and the memory bus.
-In the `next chapter`_ we will take this simple memory object and add some logic to it to make it a very simple blocking uniprocessor cache.
+In the :ref:`next chapter <simplecache-chapter>` we will take this simple memory object and add some logic to it to make it a very simple blocking uniprocessor cache.

-.. _next chapter: simplecache-chapter

 .. _master-slave-ports-section: